About Us

 Our Community

-Whether you have been here since the beginning, or still have to make it to your first Curiosity Café, we look forward to welcoming you to our vibrant group!
+Whether you have been here since the beginning, or still have to make it to your first Curiosity Café, we look forward to welcoming you to our community!